Derivatives industry urges caution on Libor reform

-Reform of the London interbank offered rate is inevitable after Barclays and Royal Bank of Scotland (RBS) were hauled before British and U.S. regulators.
-Barclays was fined a record $450 million in June for attempted manipulation of the rate and RBS is expected to be the next bank to settle.

-Britain's Financial Services Authority is publishing its recommendations for legal changes to Libor on Sept.
-28.
+The Financial Services Authority is publishing its recommendations for legal changes to Libor on September 28.

 However, the prospect of changes to a benchmark used as a basis for pricing $350 trillion of products from home loans to credit cards has alarmed the derivatives market, a major user of the rate for its complex financial products.